stuartsierra/classpath-manager/README.md

 Run `mvn package` in this directory.

-The JAR file will be created at `target/classpath-manager-1.0.0-SNAPSHOT.jar`.
+The JAR file will be created at `target/classpath-manager-$VERSION.jar` where $VERSION is the current version of classpath-manager.

 Step Two: Install Nailgun